arcusmaximus/SottrModTools/Documentation.md

 ## External resource references

-Most SOTTR resources reference other resources.
-A .tr11objectref references an object.
+Most TR resources reference other resources.
+A .trXobjectref references an object.
 An object references a skeleton and models.
 A model references materials, which in turn reference textures and shaders, and so on.

 You can change a model's material references by simply applying different materials in Blender.
 However,